PROGRAMME

 12:30PM

-conf: Legal Personhood: The Mar Menor Case
+Legal Personhood: The Mar Menor Case

 On September 30, 2022, Spain marked a historic milestone in European environmental law with the approval of Law 19/2022, which recognized legal personhood to the Mar Menor lagoon and its basin, making it the first European ecosystem to obtain rights equivalent to those of natural and legal persons.
 This conference examines the paradigmatic case of the Mar Menor as a pioneer in the practical application of rights of nature in Europe, an extraordinary achievement accomplished through a Popular Legislative Initiative that gathered over 600,000 citizen signatures and obtained parliamentary support from all political parties except one.

-Dr. Eduardo Salazar Ortuño, Professor of Environmental Law at the University of Murcia and one of the legal architects of this revolutionary legislation, presents an analysis of the process that transformed the Mar Menor from an "object of protection" into a "subject of rights" with legal capacity to defend itself in courts.
+Dr. Eduardo Salazar Ortuño, Professor of Environmental Law at the University of Murcia and one of the legal coordinators of this revolutionary legislation, presents an analysis of the process that transformed the Mar Menor from an "object of protection" into a "subject of rights" with legal capacity to defend itself in courts.
 Law 19/2022 establishes fundamental rights for the lagoon ecosystem: the right to exist as an ecosystem and evolve naturally, the right to protection, conservation, maintenance, and restoration, creating an innovative governance system through the Mar Menor Guardianship, composed of a Committee of Representatives, a Monitoring Commission, and a Scientific Committee.
 The recent constitutional ratification by the Constitutional Court in 2024 and the approval of Royal Decree 90/2025 that operationalizes these bodies demonstrate the legal viability of this model.

 This conference explores the transformative implications of the Mar Menor case for the evolution of global environmental law, analyzing how this European precedent is inspiring similar initiatives in other ecosystems and jurisdictions.
 From an ocean governance perspective, the Mar Menor model offers a replicable blueprint for giving legal voice to marine ecosystems in crisis, demonstrating that recognizing intrinsic rights of nature is not merely a philosophical aspiration but a practical and effective legal tool for environmental protection in the 21st century.